aditi-malav/Gradeops/README.md

 ## Future Improvements

-- Confidence-based manual review queue
+The current architecture was intentionally designed so that the following features can be added without major changes to the core system.

-- Teaching Assistant approval workflow
+- Teaching Assistant review and mark editing workflow
+- Instructor-controlled permissions for assigning and managing TAs
+- Re-evaluation workflow after TA or instructor modifications
+- Automatic recalculation of total marks when question-level scores are changed
-- Advanced analytics dashboard
+- Advanced analytics and performance reports
-- Export to Excel and PDF reports
+- Export of results to Excel and PDF
+- Visual review of plagiarism clusters and suspicious answer groups
+- Shared course workspace for rubrics, answer keys, and grading resources (similar to Google Drive)
-- Docker-based deployment
+- Docker-based and cloud deployment
-- Cloud deployment

 ---